Taiwan Country Commercial Guide

 Taiwan’s advertising sector is comparable to that of other developed economies and covers a wide range of media.
 However, Taiwan advertising is known for a complicated network of “do’s and don’ts,” particularly in regard to the protection of women and children, that may require reference to other laws and regulations.

 The Cable, Radio and Television Act, which governs advertising using these media, specifies that all commercials must be pre-approved by the relevant official department(s).
 The duration of advertisements may not exceed one-sixth of a program’s total transmission time.
-Additionally, there are other content restrictions for television and radio advertising, especially for alcohol and tobacco products.
+Taiwan also Additionally, there are other content restrictions for television, radio and internet advertising, especially for health foods, pharmaceuticals, alcohol and tobacco products.

 Pricing